k9mail/k9mail.app/contribute.md

 ### Get the source

-The [source code](https://github.com/k9mail/k-9) is hosted on Github.
+The [source code](https://github.com/k9mail/k-9) is hosted on GitHub.

+## Read the development documents

+We maintain documentation on the design of the app on the [project wiki](https://github.com/k9mail/k-9/wiki).
+Feel free to contribute towards this and read it to guide patches to submit.

 ### Submit a patch

 Create a pull request based on K-9's master branch.
+See the <a href="https://github.com/k9mail/k-9/wiki/CodeStyle">Code Style</a> for more information